Zee22780/Zee22780/README.md

 ## A little about me:

-I am a passionate, full-stack software engineer who believes in utilizing a user-focused approach to building impactful applications to solve problems.
-I’m adept at utilizing  programming languages and platforms such as React, Javascript, Python, Flask, Express, Node to build solutions.
-This coupled with my experience in HR and Change Management, I bring to the table a passion for efficient and effective problem-solving, insightful data analysis, and exceptional leadership and project management skills.
+I am a passionate full-stack software engineer dedicated to creating impactful applications through a user-focused approach.
+Proficient in a range of programming languages, libraries, and frameworks—including React, JavaScript, TypeScript, Python, Flask, Express, and Node—I develop solutions that address real-world challenges.

+Complementing my technical expertise is a background in HR and Change Management, which has honed my problem-solving abilities, leadership skills, and talent for building strong professional relationships.
+I thrive on delivering efficient and effective solutions that make a difference.

 ---
 ## Reach out!